 And I wanted that.
 I don’t plan to leave my home or phone behind, and I can’t play the guitar, but that surrendered life, the life fully focused on God, trusting Jesus to catch me every time I step onto the road—yeah.
 I want that.

 First I had to grow in my love for Jesus.
 I’ve always longed for that.
-God spurred me write a book about Jesus healing and meeting common folk on the dusty Judean roads.
+God spurred me to write a book about Jesus healing and meeting common folk on the dusty Judean roads.
 Looking at those stories with a storyteller’s heart and a historian’s eye, suddenly I saw Jesus as the Shepherd: his deep compassion, his powerful, protective authority, his emotional, spiritual heart that bled for us long before his body was broken.

 And yes, God led me to fall in love again.
 That book, by the way, is coming in 2024.
 I think it’s valuable.
 If it can lead my heart toward Jesus, it can lead anyone’s.
 Deeply loving Jesus, deeply loving God–it changed me.
 Maybe others can read it and experience it and change, too.